 Portugal Weather in October

-In Lisbon, the average temperature during the day reaches a high of 72 F and at night dips down to around 57 F.
+In Lisbon, the average temperature during the day reaches a high of 72 degrees F and at night dips down to around 57 degrees F.

 This time of year has higher than usual humidity rates, averaging from 68 to 80 percent, but it's not terribly uncomfortable since the temperatures are mild.
 You can expect rain for about half of the days of the month.
 The warmer Portuguese parts are Lisbon and the Algarve, the southernmost coastal cities.